Voldemārs Irbe: Personality

 Irbe was renowned for his eccentricity.
 He wore dirty, ragged clothing and purportedly only bathed once a year.
-He also traveled barefoot everywhere, and claimed that he could complete an art piece within the time that he could stand on one foot.
-Because of his dirty condition, the Riga police once forcibly washed Irbe and cut his hair and beard; Irbe was by this point a well-known figure in the city, and so the "forced washing" incident was reported in Latvian newspapers.
-Irbe was devoutly religious, and was also interested in philosophy; he frequently shared his opinions at lectures and public debates, and even held philosophical lectures of his own.
+He also traveled barefoot everywhere, and claimed that he could paint a complete piece while standing on one foot.
+Because of his dirty condition, the Riga police once forcibly washed Irbe and cut his hair and beard; when this occurred, Irbe was already a well-known figure in the city, and so the "forced washing" incident was reported in Latvian newspapers.
+Irbe was devoutly religious, and was also interested in philosophy.
+He frequently shared his opinions at lectures and public debates, and even held philosophical lectures of his own.
 Irbe was also a vegetarian and a teetotaler who lived a simple lifestyle.

 Artistic style

 Irbe was best acclaimed for his pastel work.
-Described as "the first serious master of pastel painting in Latvian art," he was praised for his vibrant use of color and bold brushwork.
+Described as "the first serious master of pastel painting in Latvian art", he was praised for his vibrant use of color and bold brushwork.
 He was known for the speed of his work, which sometimes led him to be criticized for carelessness; however, Irbe was widely praised by his fellow artists, including Vilhelms Purvītis, Jūlijs Madernieks, and Kārlis Neilis.